Dev-Em

 Dev-Em is a fictional character who appears in DC Comics.
 He first appeared in Adventure Comics #287 (June 1961), created by Jerry Siegel and George Papp.
-Various versions of the Dev-Em character has appeared over the years in Legion of Super-Heroes related comic books.
+Various versions of the Dev-Em character have appeared over the years in Legion of Super-Heroes related comic books.

-The original Dev-Em was a Kryptonian juvenile delinquent that attacked Superboy; after being thwarted by Superboy, Dev-Em traveled to the 30th century where he became an occasional ally of the Legion.
-Once DC Comics re-wrote their history with Crisis on Infinite Earths Dev-Em was changed into a Daxamite instead of a Kryptonian.
+The original Dev-Em is a Kryptonian juvenile delinquent that attacked Superboy; after being thwarted by Superboy, Dev-Em traveled to the 30th century and becomes an occasional ally of the Legion.
+Following the Crisis on Infinite Earths continuity reboot, he is re-imagined as a Daxamite.
 Post-Infinite Crisis, he was once again made a Kryptonian; a criminal sentenced to the Phantom Zone.

 Fictional character biography

 Pre-Crisis

-In the pre-Crisis on Infinite Earths continuity, Dev-Em is a Kryptonian juvenile delinquent who took Jor-El's warnings of Krypton's impending doom seriously enough to place himself in suspended animation in an orbiting space capsule.
-When the planet Krypton exploded, Dev-Em's ship was blasted into space, where it eventually landed on Earth.
+In pre-Crisis on Infinite Earths continuity, Dev-Em is a Kryptonian juvenile delinquent who took Jor-El's warnings of Krypton's impending doom seriously enough to place himself in suspended animation in an orbiting space capsule.
+When Krypton exploded, Dev-Em's ship was blasted into space, where it eventually landed on Earth.
 Dev-Em imprisons Superboy in the Phantom Zone and assumes his identity in an effort to destroy the Boy of Steel's reputation.
 Eventually he frees Superboy and departs from the twentieth century, traveling through time to finally settle on the more advanced Earth of the 30th century.
 Since the people of Smallville will not believe Superboy's story of the impostor, he has to use a cover story that he was acting under the influence of Red Kryptonite to restore his reputation.

-Dev-Em returns in Adventure Comics #320 (May 1964), where it is revealed that the so-called "Knave of Krypton" has reformed and joined the Interstellar Counter-Intelligence Corps of the 30th century.
-He is reluctantly offered membership in the Legion of Super-Heroes but turns it down.
+Dev-Em returns in Adventure Comics #320 (May 1964), where it is revealed that he has reformed and joined the Interstellar Counter-Intelligence Corps of the 30th century.
+He is reluctantly offered membership in the Legion of Super-Heroes, but turns it down.
 Despite his occasionally abrasive nature, Dev-Em aids the Legion on several occasions, most notably in the "Great Darkness Saga" against Darkseid.